wely/DevCamp/HOL/java/01-developer-environment/README.md

 * Exercise 4: Configure your Azure subscription for DevCamp
 * Exercise 5: Create an Azure Virtual Machine for development
 * Exercise 6: Connect to the Azure Virtual Machine and configure it for development
+* Exercise 7: Azure Portal walkthrough
-* Exercise 7: View the resources you deployed
+* Exersize 8: View the resources you created

 ### Exercise 1: Set up Office 365 trial subscription